bcyip/replicant/server/spec/support/README.md

 ### Clear reminders
   - with syntax variation
+    - valid
       - clear reminder 1
+      - clear all reminders
+      - clear all of reminders
+      - clear all of my reminders
+      - clear of reminders
+      - clear of my reminders
+      - clear my reminders
       - delete reminder 1
+      - delete all reminders
+      - delete all of reminders
+      - delete all of my reminders
+      - delete of reminders
+      - delete of my reminders
+      - delete my reminders
       - remove reminder 1
+      - remove all reminders
+      - remove all of reminders
+      - remove all of my reminders
+      - remove of reminders
+      - remove of my reminders
+      - remove my reminders
       - forget reminder 1
-    - clear delete reminder 1
-    - clear remove reminder 1
+      - forget all reminders
+      - forget all of reminders
+      - forget all of my reminders
+      - forget of reminders
+      - forget of my reminders
-    - clear forget reminder 1
+      - forget my reminders
-    - delete remove reminder 1
+    - invalid
-    - delete forget reminder 1
+      - clear reminders 1
+      - my reminders
+      - all reminders
   - delete reminders
-    - delete 0 reminders
     - delete 1 of 1 reminders
     - delete first of 2 reminders
     - delete 3rd of 5 reminders
     - delete 5th of 5 reminders
-    - delete first of 5 reminders after reminder is executed
+    - delete reminder after it is executed (seconds)
-    - delete 3rd of 5 reminders after reminder is executed
+    - delete reminder after it is executed (minutes)
-    - delete 5th of 5 reminders after reminder is executed
+    - delete reminder after it is executed (hours)
     - delete all 5 reminders
+    - delete all reminders when none exist
+  - delete invalid reminders
+    - delete 0 reminders
+    - delete reminder id twice

+### Reminder Timer
+  - seconds
+    - one reminder 30 seconds
+      - 15s passed
+      - 0s left
+      - reminder no longer listed
+    - multiple reminder 15s and 45s
+      - 15s passed
+      - 0s left
+      - reminder no longer listed
+  - minutes
+    - one reminder
+    - multiple reminder
+  - hours
+    - one reminder
+    - multiple reminder